-Guaranteed interest rates are capped, while the Company utilizes the most recent mortality rate tables available in Kosovo, which were produced by UNMIK in 2003 and include separate statistics for both the male and female population.
+Guaranteed interest rates are capped, while the Company utilizes the most recent mortality rate tables available in Kosovo, which were produced by UNMIK in 2003 and adjusted in 2018 to reflect regional & group experience.
+They include separate statistics for both the male and female population.

-Life assurance provisions are computed by the Company's actuary for all long term active insurance policies and those capitalized, pursuant to the Company's internal policies and regulatory requirements.
+Life assurance provisions are computed by the Company's actuary for all long-term active insurance policies and those capitalized, pursuant to the Company's internal policies and regulatory requirements.
 Provisions are computed utilizing the gross Zillmer method and are separately calculated for each policy.
-In applying the gross Zillmer method to calculate life assurance provisions, the Company includes acquisition costs, including alpha expenses, up to 3.5% of the sum insured, which is within the limits prescribed by the Insurance regulator.
+In applying the gross Zillmer method to calculate life assurance provisions, the Company includes acquisition costs, including alpha expenses within the limits prescribed by the Insurance regulator.
 Policy acquisition costs are not included in calculating life assurance provisions for insurances policies in which the insuring party is no longer required to pay premiums, such as capitalized insurance or single-premium insurance policies.
 Use of the gross method does not affect the disbursement of the agreed sum insured.
 The assumptions used for calculation of premiums are the same ones that are used for calculation of provisions.